 I call tech support and after a few test am told that I have to reinstall window 7.
 Alright I can do that and I don't have to send my computer away to do that, a plus.
 I'm handed off to a manager to do a survey.
 They say goodbye and I'm faced with reinstalling Windows.

 Again I turn to the ever faithful Google.
 I'm nowhere after hours of trying and worse, I've now triggered a migraine with the light.
 I'm beyond frustrated.
 I shut the computer off and go to bed with a pounding headache.
 I've given up on adjusting the light for now.
-I think maybe reinstalling some of the Alienware software may provide the answer so I start reinstalling everything, Skype, Acrobe, Microsoft Office and everything else I could think of.
-Friday night I again have a migraine and am no closer.
+I think maybe reinstalling some of the Alienware software may provide the answer so I start reinstalling everything, Skype, Acrobat, Microsoft Office and everything else I could think of.
+Friday night, I again have a migraine and am no closer.
 On top of everything else, the crashes have returned.
 I'm angry.

 This shouldn't be happening, tech support assured me that reinstalling Windows would fix this problem.
 It should have been fixed four months ago when I sent it in.
 I call tech support the morning of 4/20/13.
-After an hour wait I get a person and explain my problem.
+After an hour wait, I get a person and explain my problem.
 I'm asked how I reinstalled Windows and then told I did it wrong, that I was supposed to be walked through the process by a tech.
 I was told to restart my computer, then press F12.
-After I did that I was told to insert the re-installation disk and to select the option with CD/DVD/BD-rom.
+After I did that, I was told to insert the re-installation disk and to select the option with CD/DVD/BD-rom.
 I was not asked if I would like to back anything up before we started this process, and feeling rushed, didn't think to ask.

 The first few steps were self explanatory, the tech asked me to tell them when I got to a certain page and I did.
 They then gave me a set of instructions I didn't understand, after asking them to repeat themselves several times they got very frustrated with me and I made a mistake with the instructions.